nexmo-community/Tech4Good-Challenge/README.md

 # Hacktoberfest #Tech4Good Challenge

 Vonage is excited to be at Hacktoberfest 2020!

-Based on Diana’s talk ‘Roadmap to an Open Source Artificial Pancreas Diabetes Monitoring with Flask’.
+This challenge is based on Diana’s talk [‘Roadmap to an Open Source Artificial Pancreas Diabetes Monitoring with Flask’](https://www.youtube.com/watch?v=rMglI4StVLY&feature=youtu.be&t=11086) at EuroPython2020!

 ## Challenge